Behave in an Indecent Offensive or Insulting Manner

 Defences to Behave in an Indecent or Offensive Manner

 A defence to an offence under section 17 may be based upon a dispute as to whether the offending behaviour actually occurred (factual dispute)

 In some cases, a defence based upon an honest and reasonable belief that the conduct was not indecent or offensive may arise.

 Mental impairment might also be argued depending upon the circumstances of the alleged offence.

 Require Further Advice and or Representation for Behave in an Indecent Manner?

-If you seek further advice about an allegation of Behaving in an indecent manner, call our office on 03 9668 7600 or email us to arrange an appointment.
+If you seek further advice about an allegation of Behaving in an indecent manner, contact us to arrange an appointment.